Overview

 Running the Server¶

-opsml supports multiple backends for both the database and storage.
+opsml supports multiple backends for both the database and storage client.
 By default, opsml will use SQLite for the database and local file storage for the storage backend.
-You can change this by setting the OPSML_TRACKING_URI
+You can change this by setting the OPSML_TRACKING_URI and OPSML_STORAGE_URI environment variables, respectively.

 Supported Database backends: